Data Model

 - City (Spatial cluster level 1)

-The spatial clusters can be nested, non-nested, or a combination of both.
-Similarly, the temporal cluster can be nested, non-nested, or a combination of both.
+The spatial Tags can be nested, non-nested, or a combination of both.
+Similarly, the temporal Tags can be nested, non-nested, or a combination of both.

 Finally, the number of categories within each Cluster can also be different across Surveillance Activities.
 For example, two Surveillance Activities may include grid cells as one of their Clusters, however, the number of grid cells can be different.
 For example, one Surveillance Activity can include grid cells A to R, whilst the other Surveillance Activity can include grid cells A to W (more categories).
 In summary:

-- The Clusters across Surveillance Activities can be different
+- The Tags across Surveillance Activities can be different

-- What these Clusters are grouping across Surveillance Activities can be different
+- What these Tags grouped across Surveillance Activities can be different

-- The number of categories can be different among Clusters, within and between Surveillance Activities
+- The number of categories can be different among Tags, within and between Surveillance Activities

-- Nested, Non-nested or both types of Clusters can be needed
+- Nested, Non-nested or both types of Tags can be needed

-- Spatial, Temporal or both Clusters types of Clusters can be needed
+- Spatial, temporal or both types of Tags can be needed

 Surveillance Activities

 Initially, it was mentioned that “Field Visits, Locations, Events, Sources, Source Records, and Diagnostics usually belong to a single Surveillance Activity.
-This is the Surveillance Activity that lead to the Field Visits at different Locations to document Events, collect Sources and Specimens, perform Diagnostics for a specific hazard, and provide Diagnosis for Diagnostics, Specimens, and Sources”.
+This is the Surveillance Activity that lead to the Field Visits at different Locations to document Events, collect Sources and Specimens, perform Diagnostics for a specific hazard, and interpret the the results fo Diagnostics and hazard presence in Specimens, and Sources.

 Furthermore, it was established that “a Surveillance Activity usually includes Field Visits, Locations, Events, Sources, Source Records, and Diagnostics”.

-Here it is explained what are the exceptions to these two general statements and how the data model can handle them.
+Here are the exceptions to these two general statements and how the data model can handle them.

 Surveillance Activity contains only Specimens and Diagnostics